 Stress and Conflict can cause:

-• Disagreements & disputes
+• Disagreements and disputes

-• Increased workload on other team members
+• Increased workload on others

 • Low staff retention levels